watsona4/scipy2016/SciPy2016TripReport.md

 > packages, and it wasn't possible to build every package for each
 > commit of the repository.*
 >
-> *SciPy 2015 proved to be the the ideal platform to refine and
+> *SciPy 2015 proved to be the ideal platform to refine and develop a
-> develop a plan to solve these issues, and to scale the conda package
+> plan to solve these issues, and to scale the conda package building
-> building pipeline out to a wider community of packagers.*
+> pipeline out to a wider community of packagers.*
 >
 > *In this talk, I will present conda-forge&mdash;an ambitious project
 > which has grown into a thriving community with openness and